-Mango pickle recipe – An easy pickle recipe with step by step photos using raw mangoes.
+Mango pickle recipe with step by step photos – An easy pickle recipe with step by step photos using raw mangoes.
 Avakaya is one of the popular variety of pickle made in Andhra pradesh, a South Indian state which is popular for hot and spicy foods.
 The recipe of mango pickle shared here is not that of avakaya but a similar version which can be made with any kind of raw mangoes and can be consumed after a day of preparing.

 This keeps good for a month if refrigerated and handled well, without refrigeration stays good for a week.
 You can find the traditional recipe of andhra avakaya here.
 Today’s andhra mango pickle is more of a gravy like consistency rather than dry, since it is mostly relished with plain white rice.